Ermi-Tekk21/alx-low_level_programming/0x0D-preprocessor/README.md

-this is all about Preprocessor
+this is all about Preprocessor.